ShashiRanjan42/rbac-dashboard/README.md

 #### Project Title: VRV Security RBAC Admin Dashboard

 #### Introduction
 This project is designed to showcase a Role-Based Access Control (RBAC) User Interface, aimed at managing users, roles, and permissions within an admin dashboard.
-Developed for VRV Security, this interface facilitates efficient and secure user and role management and is built with [Name of Framework/Library, e.g., React, Angular, Vue] to ensure a robust, responsive, and user-friendly experience.
+Developed for VRV Security, this interface facilitates efficient and secure user and role management and is built with React to ensure a robust, responsive, and user-friendly experience.

 #### Features
 - **User Management**: Supports viewing, adding, editing, and deleting users.
 Users can be assigned roles and toggled between active/inactive states.